nomoid/Roguelike/doc/game_design.md

 ### Goals

-_____ is a fairly standard, simple roguelike.
+PickledPopcorn is a fairly standard, simple [Roguelike](https://en.wikipedia.org/wiki/Roguelike) game.
 As such, the player gets
 * character advancement/progression (on the mechanics side of things, not necessarily the story side)
   * some opponents that are too challenging to fight in the early stages of the game are easy to beat by the later stages of the game
 * inventory management
-* primary mob interactions are combat ('attack it' is never a bad choice from a story standpoint)
+* primary mob interactions are combat ('attack it' is almost never a bad choice from a story standpoint)
   * some tactically interesting combat
 * exploration (of procedurally generated content)
 * a simple framing story to engage the player and justify the avatar actions, but nothing too deep and little in the way of narrative progression